Kyoto Imperial Palace and other Imperial Villas in Kyoto

 Miyukimon Gate

-Miyukimon Gate was built on the occasion of the visit of the retired Emperor Gomizuno-o in the mid-17th century.
-The thatched gable roof in the Kiritsuma style is enforced by bamboo rafters, and the pillars and beams are made of oak with corky barks.
+The original Miyukimon Gate was built on the occasion of the visit of the Emperor Emeritus Gomizuno-o in the mid-17th century.
+The present gate was rebuilt in the 18th century.
+The roof is thatched with reeds, and the posts are trunks of a kind of cork tree called abemaki.

 Miyukimichi Lane

-Miyukimichi Lane is paved with small stones.
-As those stones look like hailstones, the lane is called “Ararekoboshi (scattered hailstones)”.
+The Miyukimichi Path is paved with small stones.
+As those stones look like hailstones, the path is called “Ararekoboshi (scattered hailstones)”.

 Sotokoshikake

-Sotokoshikake is an arbor with a thatched roof and was used as a waiting place for tea ceremony at the Shokintei tea pavilion.
-“Sunasettin” (Sand toilet) is situated on the corner for the purpose of ‘consideration for the guests’.
+Sotokoshikake is an arbor bench with a thatched roof and was used as a waiting place for tea ceremony gathering at the Shokintei pavilion.
+“Sunasettin” (sand toilet) is situated on the corner.

 Shokintei